-The designers and manufacturers of integrated circuits and systems - our potential customers - are facing intense pressure to deliver innovative products at ever shorter times-to-market, as well as at lower prices.
+The designers and manufacturers of integrated circuits and systems - our targeted customers - are facing intense pressure to deliver innovative products at ever shorter times-to-market, as well as at lower prices.
 In other words, innovation in chip and system design today often hinges on "better, sooner and cheaper."
 We believe that the semiconductor industry has accepted that moving forward in the nano-era will require adoption of new innovations that extend the scaling formula, including those based on the use of new engineered materials, a market opportunity our MST technology seeks to address.
-Because shrinking geometries at the smaller nodes incurs higher capital and manufacturing costs, only limited products can take on the increased cost burden and still be economically viable.
-We believe these cost constraints will cause semiconductor designers and manufacturers to turn to engineered materials, like MST, to solve this problem.
+Because shrinking geometries at the smaller nodes incurs higher capital and manufacturing costs, only a limited number of companies can afford to continue investing in those nodes.
+We believe these constraints will cause semiconductor designers and manufacturers to turn to engineered materials, like MST, to solve this problem.